dandan-drori/Trippo/tasks.md

 - display nice user-msgs for _every_ error in response from the backend

+### 19.07.21

+- brainstorm user-profile page UI & UX
+- dates in stay-details are colored blue - DANIEL
+- Sockets - connect to chat, watch-review, watch-stay, user-msg
+- add earnings graphs to user-profile
+- change look and feel of user-msg (more like gmail)

 ### FRONTEND

-- stay-details - add share with facebook and wishlist features - DANDAN
-- connect user-msg to checkout, logout, become a host button
-- fix calender in homepage - GUY
-- when updating stay - initialize amenities as checked if they are checked
-- dates in stay-details are colored blue - DANDAN + GUY
 - add createdAt in order-table - DANDAN
 - add user image in order-table - DANDAN
 - add stay main image in order-table - DANDAN
-- add earnings graphs to user-profile
-- use google maps api to convert address to latlng - ITP
+- stay-details - add share with facebook and wishlist features - DANDAN
+- when updating stay - initialize amenities as checked if they are checked
+- prevent user from ordering his own stay (change reserve to "go to profile")
+- fix stay-table actions pop-up
 - About page
+- pwa - app will work offline
+- BONUS - I18N
+- BONUS - use google maps api to convert address to latlng - ITP
+- BONUS - push notifications

 ### BACKEND

-- Sockets - connect to chat, watch-review, watch-stay, user-msg
 - Upload to heroku

 More than 290,000 guests have stayed in San Francisco.On average they rated their stays 4.8 out of 5 stars.